malfattti/garden/Nation-state, transnationalism, and language.md

 - artículo de Joseph Sung-Yul Park and Lionel Wee en Canaragajah, Sureh (2017).
 The Routledge Handbook of Migration and Language.
 Routledge: London
 - **Introduction**
-	- This paper focuses on the relationship between transnationalism in globalization and the concept of the nation-
+	- This paper focuses on the relationship between transnationalism in globalization and the concept of the nation-state.
+	- Are the former undermining the latter?
+Or do